luckystarzz/RGUGlassMorphism/README.md

 Install the stylus extension (linked above)

+Open rgu-glassmorphism.user.styl through Github

+Click the 'Raw' button

+Click the 'Install' button (if a page doesn't automatically pop up, check if you installed Stylus correctly)

+### OR

+Install the stylus extension (linked above)

 Open main.css in Github

-Open metadata.xml in Github

 Navigate to roblox.com